panva/node-oidc-provider/docs/README.md

   login: {
     account: '7ff1d19a-d3fd-4863-978e-8cce75fa880c', // logged-in account id
     acr: string, // acr value for the authentication
-    remember: boolean, // true if provider should use a persistent cookie rather than a session one
+    remember: boolean, // true if provider should use a persistent cookie rather than a session one, defaults to true
-    ts: number, // unix timestamp of the authentication },
+    ts: number, // unix timestamp of the authentication, defaults to now() },

   // consent was given by the user to the client for this session